Technology the size of a sesame seed making breast cancer treatment less painful - KTVZ

 “We’re all about making the entire process of delivering breast cancer care simpler,” Anath Ravi, president and CEO of Molli Surgical, told CTV’s Your Morning on Tuesday.
 “Simpler for the patient.
 Simpler for the radiologist who has to find the tumour and mark it for removal.
 And simpler for the surgeon who has to take out the tumour.”

-Through implanting a miniature marking device, also called a radioactive “pellet” or “seed,” radiologists and surgeons are able to locate tumorous regions for removal.
-With a hand-held radiation detector, also called a “magic wand,” surgeons can then precisely remove tumours with minimal damage to flesh.
+Through implanting a miniature marking device, also called a “seed,” radiologists and surgeons are able to locate tumorous regions for removal.
+With a hand-held detector, also called a “magic wand,” surgeons can then precisely remove tumours with minimal damage to flesh.

-The amount of radiation given off by this marking device – again, which is the size of a sesame seed — is less than the amount emitted from standard X-rays.
+No radiation is given off by this marking device – again, which is the size of a sesame seed.

 “It benefits the patient because it gives them the confidence that the surgeon has the tools to remove the cancer with minimal cosmetic defect,” Ravi explained.